-Usually, when a DBDOC M14 file representing your system is rebuilt its project name is not changed and users that view it in Hyperview are not affected.
-The name of the M14 file may be changed (e.g. by appending a date) without affecting the project name, and this is the usual practice.
+Usually, when a dbdoc file representing your system is rebuilt, its internal project name is not changed, and users that view it in Hyperview are not affected.
+The name of the project file may be changed (e.g. by appending a date) without affecting the project name, and this is the usual practice.

-If, however, you happen to have an M14 file with a different project name than it did previously (because whoever built it, changed it), then Hyperview will not be able to find and use the user data files previously generated by Hyperview when viewing the project under its previous project name because the user data files use the project name in their filenames.
+If, however, you happen to have a project file with a different project name than it did previously (because whoever built it, changed it), then Hyperview will not be able to find and use the user data files previously generated by Hyperview when viewing the project under its previous project name because the user data files use the project name in their filenames.